ucl-exoplanets/pylightcurve/README.md

 * [emcee](https://github.com/dfm/emcee), [Foreman-Mackey et al. (2013)](http://iopscience.iop.org/article/10.1086/670067)

-Download, unzip and `cd` in this repo.
-Then type `python setup.py install`.

 # Usage

+The code in the examples below can be found in the example/example.py file in this repo.

 	>>> import pylightcurve as plc
 	>>> import matplotlib.pyplot as plt